-Professor at La Plata National University (UNLP, in Argentina), she works as a researcher at the Interdisciplinary Center for Gender Research in the Institute of Research in Humanities and Social Sciences.
+Professor of literary education and didactic at National University of la Plata (UNLP) in Argentina, she works as a researcher at the Interdisciplinary Center for Gender Research in the Institute of Research in Humanities and Social Sciences.
 Member of GT GLACSO “Territorialities, spiritualities and bodies” and part of the Research Network of and from Bodies; she currently directs a research project on sexed bodies, corporeal knowledges and affect focusing on pedagogical bonds and reading, writing, and orality in secondary schools.
 Author of Escrito en los cuerpos.
 Experiencias pedagógicas sexuadas (GEU, 2019), and Políticas y prácticas de lectura (Miño & Dávila, 2011), among a plethora of books and articles that approach reading and writing, gender(s)-sensitive teacher training, sexed-gendered corporealities and teaching, as well as childhoods and literature.
 She is also a poet and has organized free-of-charge reading workshops from a gender(ed) lens.

-Professor of English and Latino Studies at Lehigh University, Marilisa Jiménez García is an interdisciplinary scholar specializing in Latino/a literature and culture.
-She is also the founding director and principal investigator of the Taskforce on the Institute of Critical Race and Ethnic Studies (https://wordpress.lehigh.edu/cres/) a research lab space co-led and co-founded by students and faculty of color at Lehigh.
+Professor of Latinx studies and children’s literature at Lehigh University, Marilisa Jiménez García specializes in Latinx literature and culture.
+She is also the founding director and principal investigator of the Taskforce on the Institute of Critical Race and Ethnic Studies, a research lab space co-led and co-founded by students and faculty of color at Lehigh.
 Jiménez García’s research on Latinx literature has appeared in Latino Studies, CENTRO: A Journal of Puerto Rican Studies, The Lion and the Unicorn, and Children’s Literature.
 Her forthcoming book, Side by Side: US Empire, Puerto Rico and the Roots of American Youth Literature and Culture (University Press of Mississippi, April 2021) examines the history of colonialism in Puerto Rico through an analysis of youth literature and culture both in the archipelago and the diaspora.
 Marilisa seeks to create pathways in her research between the multiple fields of Latinx Studies, Puerto Rican Studies, children’s and young adult literature, comparative literature, and education.
 She is also a Cultivating New Voices Among Scholars of Color Fellowship recipient from the National Council for Teachers of English (NCTE), and also the recipient of Lehigh’s Office of Multicultural Affairs 2019 Change Agent Award.

-Magda Sepúlveda Eriz is professor at the Universidad Católica de Chile and associate researcher at the Centre for Contemporary Latin American Studies at the University of Edinburgh.
+Professor of literature at our host university, the Catholic University of Chile, and associate researcher at the Centre for Contemporary Latin American Studies at the University of Edinburgh.
 Sepúlveda has directed important projects funded by the Chilean research agency (ANID) and has written several books, among them Chile Urbano (2013, Cuarto Propio), which brings together important North American and Chilean researchers dialoguing about the image of the country in films such as Tony Manero and the narrative by women writers, such as the novels by Nona Fernández.
 Her second book, Ciudad Quiltra (2017, Cuarto Propio), an essay on Chilean poetry produced from 1973 to 2013, won the Creation Award from the Ministry of Arts and Culture, establishing the importance of Mapuche poetry and the rebellion of women poets against gender stereotypes.
 Her latest book, Gabriela Mistral.
 Somos los Andinos que Fuimos (2018, Cuarto Propio), studies Mistral’s relationship with the ecological and cultural systems of the Andes.
 This book was selected by the National Authors Acquisition Program of the State of Chile to be distributed in all public libraries countrywide.

-Clémentine Beauvais is a Senior Lecturer in English in Education at the University of York.
+Professor of English in education at the University of York in the United Kingdom.
 Her research revolves around literary and cultural aspects of childhood and education, especially children’s literature, creative writing, literary translation in education, and the history and cultural sociology of childhood.
-She is the author of The Mighty Child: Time and Power in Children’s Literature (John Benjamins, 2015), which proposes an existentialist theorisation of adult-child relationships in children’s literature.
+She is the author of The Mighty Child: Time and Power in Children’s Literature (John Benjamins, 2015), which proposes an existentialist theorization of adult-child relationships in children’s literature.
 She is currently exploring literary translation, its potential role in education, and its mediation and practices in children’s literature in the UK.
 Clémentine is also a writer for children and young adults in French, and a literary translator from English to French.